microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/search-api-overview.md

 ## Collapse search results

-The collapseProperties property contains a set of criteria, fields and limit size, which is used for collapsing results in a response body.
-Using collapseProperties only impacts the recall but not ranking/sorting.
+The **collapseProperties** property contains a set of criteria, fields, and limit size, which are used for collapsing results in a response body.
+Using **collapseProperties** only impacts the recall but not ranking/sorting.

-The [query](../api/search-query.md) method lets you customize the collapse property by specifying the **collapseProperties** on the `requests` parameter, which is collection of [collapseProperty](collapseproperty.md).
-This allows you to specify a set of one or more collapse property.
+The [query](../api/search-query.md) method lets you customize the collapse property by specifying **collapseProperties** on the `requests` parameter, which is a collection of [collapseProperty](collapseproperty.md) objects.
+This allows you to specify a set of one or more collapse properties.

 Note that collapsing results is currently only supported on the following SharePoint and OneDrive types: [driveItem](driveitem.md), [listItem](listitem.md), [drive](drive.md), [list](list.md), [site](site.md).

 The properties on which the collapse clause are applied need to be sortable/refinable in the SharePoint [search schema](/sharepoint/manage-search-schema).
 If each limit size of property specified in the request is not satisfied with decreased by level, the response will return an error, `HTTP 400 Bad Request`.

-See [collapse search results](/graph/search-concept-collapse) for examples that show how to collapse results.
+For examples that show how to collapse results, see [collapse search results](/graph/search-concept-collapse).

 ## Sort search results